jgpavez/DecomposingTests/README.md

 #N-dimensions Private Model

 We will check the composition method in a N-dim mixture model.
-But this time each pdf is also a sum of gaussians, with unknown coefficients.
+But this time each pdf is also a sum of gaussians with fixed coefficients.
 We want to see how the method works in this harder case.

 ![decomposed model](https://github.com/jgpavez/systematics/blob/multidim/plots/mlp/private/0.10/decomposed_model.png)